Fuzzabee/the-odin-project/README.md

 This will be set up a bit differently from how TOP indicates, for ease of progress updates with RPI.

+## June 23, 2024

+Completed More Text Styles of Intermediate CSS Concepts of the [Intermediate HTML and CSS Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).

 ## June 22, 2024

 Completed subsections Default Style and CSS Units of Intermediate CSS Concepts of the [Intermediate HTML and CSS Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).